Gardening Mistakes: Confessions of Newbie Gardener

 So this is for those of us who plant directly in the dirt, where Nature herself tends to garden.

 It is a perfectly natural to assume that the dirt under your grass is full of nutrients.
 It is supporting that massive amount of lawn, and more than a few weeds, after all.

-All you have to do is till up a small patch, remove ever grass clump and rock, and surround your new bed with suitable and decorative border.
+All you have to do is till up a small patch, remove every grass clump and rock, and surround your new bed with a suitable and decorative border.
 Then you stand back and admire that beautiful plot, ready to spring forth with life.